Skip to content

 Choosing the Right Annuity for a 401(k) Rollover

 When you roll a 401(k) into an annuity, the safest structure is almost always a direct rollover.
 With a direct rollover, the plan sends your funds directly to the receiving institution for your benefit.
 Because you never take possession of the money, there is typically no mandatory withholding and the rollover remains within the qualified retirement system.
+An indirect rollover happens when the plan sends money to you personally, and you then redeposit those funds into another qualified account within a specific timeframe.
+The table below maps the critical differences so the risks are visible before the paperwork begins.

 For most retirement rollover decisions, the simplest rule is also the most important rule: don’t let the money touch your personal bank account.
-If you want a simple operational breakdown and wording to request from the plan administrator, this resource helps: What Is a Direct Rollover?
+If you want a simple operational breakdown and wording to request from the plan administrator, this resource helps: what is a direct rollover?

 When You Can Roll Over a 401(k) into an Annuity